sublee/ranking/docs/index.rst

 ~~~~~~~~~~~~

 In most cases, `enumerate` a Python standard function is a best tool to make a
 ranking.
 But how about tie scores?
-Someone who ties with another one but is
-assigned lower rank will feel dissatisfaction.
+You may end up with giving different rank
+for tie scores.
+And I'm quite sure that will make you and your users
+dissatisfied.
+Solution?
+You are on the right page.

 ::